 (This is the Second Post in a series on Freedom.
-In the first, Haunted by the Idea, the “self” was given an exulted status by the famous Existentialists; it “transcended” ordinary causes and mundane formative powers, so that ‘it’ could freely —“radically” — choose.
-In this piece, choice will be brought back down to earth, and eventually Mother Nature will be accorded a proper role in this central but baffling (at least to a few of us) human activity.
+It has been Revised from its originally published form.
+In the first post of this series, Haunted by the Idea, the “self” was given an exulted status by the famous Existentialists; it “transcended” ordinary causes and mundane formative powers, so that ‘it’ could freely —“radically” — choose.
+In this piece, choice will be brought back down to earth, and eventually Mother Nature will be accorded a proper role in this central but baffling (at least to a few of us) human activity of choosing.
 What is it to Choose, and how can Nature help us do so?
 Spoiler: the baseball game example is highly suggestive!)

 “Free Will or Free Won’t?”
 This question was recently asked by a leading neuroscientist.
-His preference was the latter.
+His preference was the latter, “free won’t”.
 So, Free Choice?
 It’s an illusion, he believes!

 This scientist’s conclusions are not only plausible but maybe even preferable, and modern technology, the latest science and some highly innovative philosophy are moving in that direction.
 Theories, such as these, embed us in our environment and our brain’s neurological organization.* The following is an example of what a Naturalistic Theory of the Mind (and brain) might look like and how it would be an improvement over our current ideas of The Self which are often infected with mythical elements.